 "Fine and dandy.
-Where is the inflight drink service?
+Where's the inflight drink service?
 Or peanuts.
 Although allergies sort of put the kybosh on those, eh?
-Now we're stuck with pretzels, which I'm sorry but if you're watching your carbs they are so not the thing."
+Now we're stuck with pretzels, which I'm sorry but if you're watching your carbs they're so not the thing."

 She heard both men laugh.
 She was babbling: all was right in their world.

 Truth to tell, she'd babbled on purpose for them this time.
 Just to make them happy.

 Sara sat with Nyssa in the sunshine, on a bench in a park across from the hospital.
 She hadn't gone outside just to stop Nyssa from her "scowl and stalk" routine.
 Sara had been feeling cooped up, feeling like she needed to do something—anything, until her dad woke up.